byrnedo/prometheus-gsheet/README.md

 - TS_AVERAGE - averages over the timeseries

 Most of these functions work with or produce results where the first column is a unix timestamp.

+**Note**:
+These functions are a bit of a hack to say the least.
+YMMV.

 ## Roadmap